Jaipur: Administration

 Jaipur Development Authority is the main planning authority of the city.
 Jaipur Municipal Corporation (JMC) was established in the year 1994.
 The area of the municipal corporation is 467 km2 and is headed by a mayor.
 In 2020, JMC was bifurcated into two Municipal Corporations, namely Greater Jaipur Municipal Corporation and Jaipur Heritage Municipal Corporation with 150 and 100 wards respectively.
-The latest elections were held in October 2020.
-The current mayor of Greater JMC is Somya Gurjar and the mayor for Heritage JMC is Munesh Gurjar since 10 November 2020.
+The bifurcated Corporations were again merged in 2025 to form a single body with 150 wards.
+The latest elections were held in September 2026 with results pending.
 The administration duties are carried out by the municipal commissioner and his group of officials.
-The estimated municipal budget for the year 2022–23 is ₹8950 lakh.
+The combined estimated municipal budget for the year 2025–26 is ₹2692.20 crore.
 The key revenue sources for the corporation are taxes which include House tax, Urban Development tax and octroi compensation along with various fees and user charges.
 Law and order is maintained by the Jaipur city police under the jurisdiction of the Rajasthan state department.
 There is a district and sessions court at Jaipur to handle civil and criminal cases.